Sohampage26/flutter-projects/README.md

 ### Chat App
 The Chat App revolutionizes communication with its secure and feature-rich platform.
 Powered by Firebase authentication, users can connect with confidence, knowing their conversations are private and protected.
 Whether you're chatting one-on-one or in groups, this app offers a seamless experience with real-time messaging capabilities.
 Stay connected with friends and family in style with the Chat App.

+### Expense Tracker App

+The Expense Tracker App is your ultimate companion for managing and tracking your finances effortlessly.
+Whether you're budgeting for personal expenses or keeping tabs on business expenditures, this app has everything you need to stay on top of your finances.